 We have a variety of walks taking you around planted areas of the Garden as well as trails winding through areas of natural vegetation.

 A variety of walks take you through a number of the planted areas of the Garden.
 Easy walking and all on level ground.
 Car parks are at the beginning of each walk.
 Each car park has information brochures for that walk in a logbox.
 All brochures are also available at the Garden Office.
+Some of these walks are suffering from the effects of the long drought but are slowly being revamped

 Old Eucalypt Way: showcases numerous plantings from the early 1940s.